 As part of this activity you could get your students out in the garden identifying the mini beasts they find.
-Use our mini beast identification key to help you do this.
-Your students could also find out what creatures live in the schools compost bins using our fun activity, who lives in a place like this.
+Use our Mini beast identification key to help you do this.
+Your students could also find out what creatures live in the school's compost bins using our fun activity, Who lives in a place like this.

 Plant Pathology: Plant Crime Scene Investigation (CSI)

 Are your students ready to become detectives?
 Pests and diseases are plant killers in gardens across the UK.
 This activity will have your students working in teams as detectives examining pest and disease damage on plants and identifying the culprit.
 Students will then create a key to show how they identified the pest or disease.

 Do you know of all the common pests and diseases you can find in the garden?
 Use this Common pests and diseases information sheet to learn more about them.

 Learn all about soils and how to create the best soil for plants to grow in.
 Soil is vital to plant growth and health.
 Different soils are also home to many living creatures and plant roots are a supportive part of this.
 In this activity students will design their own growing media.
 This can also be used as a class experiment to see whose soil grows the best plants.

 Why not extend this activity by carrying out the Be a soil scientist activity in your school garden.